TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de4/README.txt

     connected to the serial port according to the position of slide switch 0
   * Memory controller to access the on-board flash via GRMON
-  * Two GRETH Gigabit Ethernet cores with EDCL, connected to the PHY through Altera's SGMII to GMII bridge IP.
+  * Two GRETH Ethernet cores with EDCL, connected to the PHY through an SGMII to GMII bridge IP.
-  * Currently, only gigabit operation is supported for the Ethernet core and the 10/100 Mbit GRETH cannot be used.

 Important notes
 ---------------
 * The SSRAM on the board is not currently supported.
 * The flash memory is also used by the board's firmware and to store the FPGA designs.
-* The Ethernet gigabit cores are disabled by default and are not available in the GPL release of GRLIB.
+* The Ethernet cores default to 10/100 Mbps cores.
+Ethernet gigabit cores can be enabled in the design.
+This requires a GRLIB release that includes the GRETH_GBIT core.
 * The Level-2 cache can be enabled in the design.
 This requires a GRLIB release that includes the Level-2 cache.